ArunVenkata/ghpr/Readme.md

 # 🦀 GitHub PR URL Generator

 Welcome to the **GitHub PR URL Generator**!
-This command-line tool simplifies the creation of pull request URLs for your GitHub repositories with customizable parameters.
+This command-line tool simplifies the creation of pull request for your GitHub repositories.

 To create a PR quickly, run the command and click the generated link.